JimDesu/basis-lang/spec.md

 The discipline is enforced at the source-text level; it propagates through the rest of the language.
 The typechecker does not need a separate "is this name a type or an identifier" disambiguation rule, because the lexer has already partitioned the name space.

-### 2.8 Lexer Stack Discipline
+### 2.8 Bracket, Brace, and Indentation Composition

-The lexer maintains three coordinated stacks: one for square brackets `[` `]`, one for curly braces `{` `}`, and one for indentation.
-A token is bound to its opening partner via the stack appropriate to its kind: a closing bracket pops the bracket stack; a closing brace pops the brace stack; a dedent pops the indentation stack.
-The parser sees a token stream that respects this stack structure — every closing token has a matching opening token, and the relative nesting order is maintained.

-The user-visible consequence is that all three structural features — brackets, braces, indentation — are first-class, and constructs may interleave them naturally.
-A block at some indentation level may contain a bracket-delimited type expression, which may contain a brace-delimited block-quote, which may contain its own indented content.
-The lexer keeps the three structures straight; the parser sees a well-formed nested token stream.
+Basis has three independent structural nesting mechanisms: bracket pairs `(` `)` and `[` `]`, brace pairs `{` `}` (including the `${`-`}` and `$[`-`]` literal fences), and indentation-determined nested blocks.
+Each operates independently; constructs may interleave them naturally.
+A block at some indentation level may contain a bracket-delimited type expression, which may contain a brace-delimited body, which may contain its own indented content.

-Indentation is the language's primary block-delimiter.
+Indentation is the language's primary block delimiter.
 A line indented under another line is part of the construct begun by that line.
 Block markers (§4.4) carry a body whose extent is determined by indentation: the body comprises every line indented strictly more than the marker's own line, up to the first line not so indented.
 The block-marker composition rules — sibling adjacency for `?:` chains, `|` recovery cascades, `^` rewinds — operate on lines at the *same* indentation level as the marker.
-The user reading source can determine block structure by inspection; the grammar enforces the same structure via the lexer's indent stack.
+The user reading source can determine block structure by inspection; the language enforces the same structure during parsing.

-The `${…}` and `$[…]` literal-fence tokens introduce a single bracketed group each (the brace stack and bracket stack respectively), matched by a single `}` or `]`.
-The `$` prefix is unambiguous to the lexer — the `$` character has no other use in current Basis source — so `${` and `$[` are recognized as single tokens at lex time and contribute their bracket or brace to the stack.
-This eliminates the disambiguation problem the prior `{- … -}` and `[- … -]` forms presented (where a `{` followed by `-` could begin either a literal fence or a block-quote with a leading minus); the `$`-prefix is the v1 surface.
+The `${…}` and `$[…]` literal-fence tokens introduce a single bracketed group each, matched by a single `}` or `]`.
+The `$` prefix is unambiguous — the `$` character has no other use in Basis source — so `${` and `$[` are recognized as single tokens at lex time.

 The full lexer specification — the token classes, the literal-token grammar, the disambiguation rules between `'`, `&`, and adjacent tokens, the placement of the `.inline` modifier, the `<*>` typing surface for fexpr-typed slots, and the `(T:Class)` constraint form at method receiver positions — is given in Appendix A.